majn/telegram-purple/README.md

 - I receive pictures in a chat, but they aren't showing up
   * A: Make sure that you don't have a plugin like "Conversation Colors" that strips HTML from messages and removes the pictures.

+- I receive RPC_CALL_FAIL_401: SESSION REVOKED

+  * A: This basically means your session has been terminated but the program doesn't handle terminated sessions properly yet.
+You have to clean the
+    $PURPLEDIR/telegram-purple/$PHONENUMBER directory to fix this issue.

+    For Arch Linux users you can find this directory in `/var/lib/bitlbee/purple/telegram-purple/`

 #### Group chat

 Telegram group chat for telegram-purple or libtgl related discussions or questions: